Are you looking to prepare for the winter? Looking for the best snow blower for gravel driveway?

 It is quite nimble and, I would say, one of the easiest models to use, especially if you don’t have tons of experience with these sorts of products.

 In spite of its “lighter” design (it’s still nearly 200 pounds), it has plenty of hard-wearing features.
 This is not a flimsy product by any means.
-Particularly impressive are its serrated steel augers, which make it simple to cut up compacted snow.
+After the tests I’ve done, what impressed me were its serrated steel augers, which make it simple to cut up compacted snow.

 - Easy and reliable electric start and 208cc gas engine.